akolli/cse530f19/README.md

-# cse530f19
-CSE 530: Fundamentals of Computer Architecture
+#CSE 530: Fundamentals of Computer Architecture